What is the evaluation process for determining student eligibility for early entrance to kindergarten?

 Early entrance to kindergarten candidates who have met the initial assessment criteria will spend two-and-a-half hours each day in a kindergarten setting.
 During this time, children will work on basic kindergarten-readiness skills through a variety of activities with a certificated kindergarten teacher.
 The teacher will observe each child’s school-readiness behaviors based on a rubric of typical group and independent behaviors related to school success.
 Only those children who meet the predetermined rubric criteria will be placed into kindergarten for the following school year.

-Parents will be notified of the final placement decision within 10 days of the conclusion of the 10-hour classroom experience.
+Parents will be notified of the final placement decision within 10 days of the conclusion of the

 What are the dates and times for this year’s testing?